zohaib87/xe-theme/README.md

 4. Change `"name"` to your theme name eg: `Xurais` or `Xu Rais` and change the `"proxy"` to your local WordPress site url.
 5. Open command line, navigate to project folder and run `npm install` to install dependencies.
 6. Now run `npm run init` command to automatically change text-domain, prefixes, DocBlocks etc to your theme name.
-7. Run `npm run serve` command to watch your theme files for changes for changes and auto reload browser. ;-)
+7. Run `npm run serve` command to watch your theme files for changes and auto reload browser. ;-)
 8. Once you have completed your theme run `npm run build` command to generate a clean copy of your theme on desktop. `.pot` file will also be generated inside languages folder.
 9. Run `npm run child` to generate child-theme.
 10. To stop auto browser reload use `CTRL+C` in windows and `CMD+C` on mac.